-It is good practice to note when and what you offered your praying mantis and if it accepted and eaten it.
+It is good practice to note when and what you offered your praying mantis and if it was accepted and eaten.
 This way, you’ll get to understand your mantis better and will create a feeding routine much quicker.
 Besides a feeding log, it is good to make some notes on special events (like moults) and observed behaviour.

 Can you overfeed a praying mantis?

 A question often asked is if you can overfeed a praying mantis.
 Where other animals (like dog and cats) can eat too much, which result in obesity and unhealthy conditions.
 With praying mantis, however, it is next to impossible to overfeed them.
 They’ll eat as much as they need without getting overweight.